-- General Recommendation: Vote case-by-case on distribution agreement proposals, considering the following factors: - > Fees charged to comparably sized funds with similar objectives; - > The proposed distributor's reputation and past performance; - The competitiveness of the fund in the industry; - > The terms of the agreement.
+- > Fees charged to comparably sized funds with similar objectives; - > The proposed distributor's reputation and past performance; - The competitiveness of the fund in the industry; - > The terms of the agreement.

 Master-Feeder Structure

 General Recommendation: Vote for the establishment of a master-feeder structure.